gbrodman/order-tracking/README.md

 Here are details of the fields on config.yml:

+- The email and password should be a GMail account -- specifically, the password should be an [app-specific password](https://support.google.com/accounts/answer/185833?hl=en).
+You can likely keep the IMAP and SMTP configuration the same (unless you know for sure that you shouldn't).
+- As of March 2020, App passwords are no longer supported by Google.
+OAuth is needed to be used to log into Gmail.
+See details below on how to set that up.
 - For each group in 'groups', include the full name of the group (for sites like MYS, this should be the URL minus the ".com" bit).
 Include a unique key per group (default is based on the address) that will appear only in shipping notifications to that group.
 The username and password should be to the group's online portal so that we can upload tracking numbers and scrape reconciliation data.
 - lookbackDays is how far back in your email account we'll search for unread Amazon shipping emails.
 Note: the shipment links expire after 45 days so we shouldn't go past that
 - The reconciliation baseSpreadsheetId should be the ID of an existing Google Sheet.
 See the section below on how to give correct permissions to that sheet.
 The ID can be retrieved form the URL, which is of the form "https://docs.google.com/spreadsheets/d/SHEET_ID"